ChristBM/use-s/README.md

 - ⚡ **Scales globally** without wrappers or nested trees.
 - 🧩 Works with any state shape: primitives, arrays, objects, deeply nested structures.
 - 🔁 Supports `setState(prev => ...)` logic.
-- 🧼 Built with TypeScript and powered by [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) and [`full-copy`](https://www.npmjs.com/package/full-copy) for deep reactivity.
+- 🧼 Built with TypeScript and powered by [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore) and [`full-copy`](https://www.npmjs.com/package/full-copy) for deep reactivity and immutability.

 It's a **native and lightweight alternative** to Zustand, Redux Toolkit, React Context, React useReducer and even `useState` itself — perfect for projects that need power and simplicity without the overhead.